Primordial black holes from collapsing antimatter: A proposal and its consequence

+Regarding its current theoretical status, proving or disproving the {\bf Proposal} using the apparatus of theoretical physics and mathematics is at least as difficult as proving or disproving the ordinary second law.
+This is because the {\bf Proposal} is precisely the logical negation of the ordinary second law of thermodynamics; consequently a falsification of the {\bf Proposal} by assuming its validity and then arriving at a contradiction with some part of theoretical physics is logically equivalent to a proof of the second law (that is deriving it from the laws of classical or quantum statistical mechanics) by contradiction.

+Having seen that challenging the {\bf Proposal} experimentally or theoretically is not straightforward, we would rather like to offer here one heuristic argument for its validity.
+In the following derivation of the {\bf Proposal} the validity of the second law as an {\it empirical evidence} about {\it macroscopic ordinary matter} systems will play a crucial role.
+This explains the absence of any kind of microscopic calculations from the considerations below: from the circle of our arguments it follows that the converse thermodynamical properties of antimatter is recognizable only macroscopically i.e. compared to that of ordinary particles, we are not going to modify the microscopic dynamics of antiparticles at all!
+Putting differently, one can say that the converse second law for antimatter is non-derivable from time-symmetric microscopic physics in exactly the same way as the ordinary second law is not derivable from it (yet).

 {\it An argument based on the $CPT$ theorem of relativistic quantum field theories}.
-In light of our accurate experimental evidences, we have no reason to doubt on the validity of the basic rules of relativistic quantum field theory when applied to both matter and antimatter.
-One of the most fundamental results of the relativistic quantum field theoretic description of physical reality is the $CPT$ theorem which asserts that the triple action of time direction reversal ($T$), spatial reflection ($P$) and charge conjugation ($C$), when applied to a physical system, represents a symmetry of it (cf. e.g. \cite[Chapter I.5.8]{wei}).
-Consider an ordinary closed physical system $\cs_{\rm matter}$ consisting of pure (normal) matter in the thermodynamical limit, evolving forward in time.
-Therefore, as a {\it theoretical consequence}, the $CPT$ theorem about $\cs_{\rm matter}$ tells us that
+In light of our accurate experimental evidences, we have no reason to doubt the validity of the basic rules of relativistic quantum field theory when applied to both matter and antimatter.
+One of the most fundamental results of the relativistic quantum field theoretic description of physical reality is the $CPT$ theorem which states that the triple action of charge conjugation $C$, spatial reflection $P$ and time direction reversal $T$, when applied to a relativistic particle system, realizes a symmetry of it (cf. e.g. \cite[Chapter I.5.8]{wei2}).
+Since macroscopic matter is built up from the bound states of these relativistic particles it is reasonable to expect that the $CPT$ theorem continues to hold for low energy macroscopic physical systems in an appropriate {\it effective} form (for strongly related considerations cf. \cite{kli-maa}).
+We will assume two things: firstly that the physical system is built up from atomic (or molecular) matter in the {\it low energy thermodynamical limit} (this is certainly not true at the elementary particle level).
+This implies that the proposed $CPT$ violating mechanisms mainly based on various field oscillations between flavour-eigenstates (cf. e.g. \cite{ben-flo,cap-gia-lam,gag-san-tev-zuk, guz-hol-oli,lis-mar-mon,sim-cap-gia}) are negligable in a good approximation: these $CPT$ violating effects are proportional to the mass difference between the flavour eigenstates of these free elementary particle fields but the occurence or the interaction with atomic matter of these states is negligable in the low energy limit.
+Secondly we assume that the parity transformation $P$ alone is already a symmetry of a physical system in the {\it low energy thermodynamical limit} (this is also not true at the elementary particle level).
+This assumption implies that performing $P$ on an existing low energy macroscopic physical system we obtain an existing low energy macroscopic physical system.